glestorn/PluginTemplate/README.md

 Before we dive into plugin development and everything related to it, it's worth mentioning the benefits of using GitHub Templates.
 By creating a new project using the current template, you start with no history and no reference to this repository.
 This allows you to create a new repository easily without having to copy and paste previous content, clone repositories, or clear the history manually.

-All you have to do is click the <kbd>Use this template</kbd> button.
+All you have to do is click the <kbd>Use this template</kbd> action.

 ![Use this template][file:use-this-template.png]